 www.txabusehotline.org or call 800-252-5400

-In 2011, the Montgomery County District Attorney’s Office created the Domestic Violence Unit of the Special Victims Division.
+In 2011, the Montgomery County District Attorney’s Office created the Domestic Violence Division.
 By creating a specialty division, survivors of Domestic Violence typically receive more specialized attention from prosecutors and Victim Assistance Coordinators who only work Domestic Violence cases.
 The court handles Class A misdemeanor and certain felony ‘Assault Causes Bodily Injury’ cases involving dating violence based on the specialized needs and concerns that are found in such cases.
-With the help of our local judges, court staff and jail, these cases are funneled into a special docket which allows the cases to come before a Judge more quickly, allows quicker and more personal interaction with the prosecutor assigned to the case and typically the cases are resolved much more quickly than cases found on a normal docket.
+With the help of our local judges, court staff and jail, these cases are funneled into special dockets which allows the cases to come before a Judge more quickly, allows quicker and more personal interaction with the prosecutor assigned to the case and typically the cases are resolved much more quickly than cases found on a normal docket.
 Family Violence situations can be quite dangerous for those living with it.
+Our office also partners with the Montgomery County Women's Center through a Domestic Violence Collaboration for Outreach & Advocacy Program (DV-COAP).
+This partnership focuses on increased education, communication, investigation, and prosecution.
 Please contact your local law enforcement agency should you or someone you know need help.

-Montgomery County District Attorney’s Internet Crimes Against Children Division (ICAC) was created to be the first line of defense for children who may be sexually exploited online.
+Montgomery County District Attorney’s Internet Crimes Against Children - Human Trafficking Division (ICAC-HT) was created to be the first line of defense for children and adults who may be sexually exploited.
 The investigators and prosecutors assigned to this division have undergone extensive training in the investigation and prosecution of internet crimes that occur to children.
 The division is part of a national network that consists of sixty-one coordinated local task forces and nearly 3,000 local and regional affiliated agencies.
 The focus is on proactive and reactive investigations, forensic examinations, prosecutions and community education.
 The division investigates crimes such as Online Solicitation of a Minor, Promotion and Possession of Child Pornography, Sexual Performance of a Child, Human Trafficking, and other similar crimes.
 The District Attorney ICAC Division offices a forensic lab for the U.S. Department of Homeland Security to assist in the forensic examination of electronic devices.
-The division is affiliated with Houston Metro Internet Crimes Against Children and consists of investigators from Conroe Police Department, Montgomery County Constable’s PCT 1 and 2, and the District Attorney’s Office.
+The division is affiliated with Houston Metro Internet Crimes Against Children and consists of investigators from Conroe Police Department, Montgomery County Constable’s Offices and the District Attorney’s Office.

 ICAC Tip Line:

 This Division has been highly successful in the prosecution and conviction of numerous individuals who do not reside in Montgomery County, but have come here to harm its residents.
-Such examples include the prosecution of the serial aggravated robberies which took place at the 24-Hour Fitness on Lake Woodlands in 2013, as well as the serial Denny’s and IHOP aggravated robberies that took place throughout Harris and Montgomery Counties in 2014.
 This Division has enjoyed a successful working relationship with law enforcement agencies throughout the State, and looks forward to working with them in the future to ensure the safety of our community.
 In addition to the duties described above, prosecutors in this Division are also available to review probable cause statements, search warrants, and other related documentation, and this Division is also tasked with assisting the prosecutors in the Trial Bureau in the day to day court dockets, as well as sitting with those prosecutors in trial cases in a supporting capacity.